Research-Division/policy-rules-database/README.md

 **1. "PRD Technical Manual.pdf"**

-This document provides detailed information on each public assistance program and tax credit included to the PRD.
+This document provides detailed information on each public assistance program and tax credit included in the PRD.
 The document also describes the programming steps necessary to implement the calculations for each program in any programming language.

 **2. "prd_parameters" folder**